joshnagudiguntal/Week-1_ev_project/README.md

 ---

 ## ⚙️ Key Steps
+1.Data Collection(self-created dataset)
-1. Data Cleaning and Preprocessing
+2. Data Cleaning and Preprocessing
-2. Exploratory Data Analysis (EDA)
+3. Exploratory Data Analysis (EDA)
-3. Feature Selection and Engineering
+4. Feature Selection and Engineering
-4. Model Training (Regression Models)
+5. Model Training (Regression Models)
-5. Model Evaluation and Performance Metrics
+6. Model Evaluation and Performance Metrics

 ---

 ## 🎯 Outcome
-A trained regression model that predicts EV prices accurately based on the given features.
+A trained Machine Learning model capable of predicting:
+-The **price** of Electric Vehicles
+-The **range** they can travel on a single charge
+---

+---

 ---